doancleon/doanc_search_engine/README.md

 ## IMPORTANT
 The invertedIndex MUST BE BUILT FIRST in indexer.py.
 The CORPUS_SIZE must be changed to match the number of webpages to ensure proper scoring in both indexer.py and searcher.py.
 The PATH string must reference to a file mapping a document ID to the actual webpage in both indexer.py and searcher.py.
-(CORPUS.zip for example)

-### CORPUS.zip CAN BE DOWNLOADED TO BUILD THE INVERTED INDEX in indexer.py

 After the inverted index is built, searcher.py can be ran to open the GUI for the search engine.
 INDEX_PATH references the name of the inverted index built during indexer.py, this is by default named invertedIndex.